connervieira/Assassin/CONFIGURATION.md

     - `enabled` determines whether the Bluetooth monitoring system is enabled or disabled.
     - `scan_time` determines how long (in seconds) that Assassin will scan for Bluetooth devices each cycle.
     - `minimum_followin_distance` the minimum distance (in miles) that a device has to follow Assassin before an alert will be displayed.
+    - `log_devices` determines whether Assassin will log all of the Bluetooth devices it detects, and has the following sub-values:
+        - `enabled` determines whether device logging is active.
+        - `filename` determines the name of the file that Assassin will write logged devices to.
     - `whitelist` allows the user to whitelist devices that are supposed to be following, like their car's stereo or their cell phone.
         - The `enabled` value enables or disables the whitelist.
         - The `devices` contains dictionary entries where the device's MAC address is the key, and a human readable name is the value.